OGBlackDiamond/turtle-overhaul/README.md

-# turtle gambit
+# turtle overhaul
- All of the lua code contained to make efficient turtle.
+The awesome sauce to make a gigachad CC:Tweaked turtle in minecraft